Skip to main content

 For better performance, the sync context is created only at the app's start and remains singular throughout.
 Thus, plugins running within this context share states, prompting plugin developers to use plugin-specific state persistence for their plugins to prevent global space contamination:

--- ~/.config/yazi/test.yazi/init.lua
+-- ~/.config/yazi/test.yazi/main.lua

 return {